ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: master_enable

     Specifies whether you want the device to be a master or a slave.
 The master typically originates  the trigger signal and clock sync pulse.
-For a standalone device, set this attribute to VI_FALSE.
+For a standalone device, set this property to False.

     The following table lists the characteristics of this property.